On May 14, 1996, a 15-year-old middle school student shot his

 of interpersonal skills and social acceptance.
 Those adolescents

 with particularly low self-esteem need to have the opportunity

 for belonging.
-A collective self-esteem through group and
+A collective self-esteem through group and team

 The junior and senior high schools need to continue to examine

 the isolation created by these large impersonal institutions.